cs123tas/projects/brush/README.md

     look different (i.e., by adding paint to the canvas).
 You do this with a three-step process:
 1. Request from Qt an array of data describing what’s cur- rently displayed on the canvas.
-Thedata method of SupportCanvas2Dreturns a pointer to an array ofRGBA values representing the canvas’s contents.
+The `data` method of `SupportCanvas2D` returns a pointer to an array of `RGBA` values representing the canvas’s contents.
 2. Change some of the values in this array of data.
-For in- stance, if you’re applying paint with a red constant brush, you might setdata[i]to be anRGBAwhose contents are {255, 0, 0, 255}for several values of _i_ , one correspond- ing to each pixel that needs paint applied.
+For in- stance, if you’re applying paint with a red constant brush, you might setdata[i]to be an `RGBA` whose contents are {255, 0, 0, 255}for several values of _i_ , one correspond- ing to each pixel that needs paint applied.
 Changing these values, i.e., altering the contents of some variable in the CPU of your computer, has absolutely no effect on the displayed canvas, however.
 The displayed canvas contents are based entirely on stuff happening in the GPU.
-3. Invoke theupdatemethod of theSupportCanvas2D.
+3. Invoke the `update` method of the `SupportCanvas2D`.
 This

-takes the altereddataarray and sends it to the GPU by invoking the right OpenGL functions.
-Whenupdate returns, the canvas in the UI will be displaying the new contents.
+takes the altered `data` array and sends it to the GPU by invoking the right OpenGL functions.
+When `update` returns, the canvas in the UI will be displaying the new contents.

-- TheDatabindingclass connects visual interface elements like sliders or text boxes to variables that you as a programmer can work with.
-In particular, it’s used to connect the “radius” slider, for instance, to thebrushRadiusmember of aSettings structure.
+- The `Databinding` class connects visual interface elements like sliders or text boxes to variables that you as a programmer can work with.
+In particular, it’s used to connect the “radius” slider, for instance, to the `brushRadius` member of a `Settings` structure.
-- TheSettingsclass is the main tool for connecting you, the programmer, with what the support-code provided interface is doing.
-There’s a single instance,settings, ofSettingscreated in the project.
-The other parts of the interface interact with settingsso that when the user adjusts the “radius” slider for the brush, for instance, the valuesettings.brushRadiusis al- tered.
-Whenever any setting is changed, thesettingsChanged method ofCanvas2Dis called, allowing you, the programmer, to respond as you see fit.
+- The `Settings` class is the main tool for connecting you, the programmer, with what the support-code provided interface is doing.
+There’s a single instance,`settings`, of `Settings` created in the project.
+The other parts of the interface interact with `settings` so that when the user adjusts the “radius” slider for the brush, for instance, the value `settings.brushRadius` is al- tered.
+Whenever any setting is changed, the `settingsChanged` method of `Canvas2D` is called, allowing you, the programmer, to respond as you see fit.

-Thissettingsstructure is not a pretty piece of design, but it gets the job done.
+This `settings` structure is not a pretty piece of design, but it gets the job done.
 When you’re told the setting changed, you might ask "Well, which _one_ changed?"
 The only way to tell whether the radius changed is to have recorded the radius previously, and see whether